Loading...

 So pause the video while you match up the characters to their relationship with August.

-Okay, so did you match up?
-Via is August's older sister and she really looks out for him.
+Okay, so did you match up Via is August's older sister?
+And she really looks out for him.

-Daisy is August's pet dog and she also is very big supporter of August and provides him with comfort.
+Daisy is August's pet dog and she also is a very big supporter of August and provides him with comfort.

-And Mr. Tushman is the principal of the middle school and he helps August settle in.
+And Mr. Tushman is the principal of the middle school.

 Well done if you made these connections.